a guide to port entry

 Area 1- from Dublin Bay Buoy to Poolbeg Lighthouse – Small craft shall not navigate inside the fairway and should remain outside the line of buoys.
 If it is necessary to cross the fairway, crossing should be at right angles.

 Area 3 – No. 14 Buoy to the west – All small craft should pass along the south side of the channel, remaining as far as is practicable to that side.
+Small Craft are prohibited from entering berths and basins within the Port.

-General – All craft shall operate under power when within areas 2 and 3, but may additionally raise their sails outside the channel but not in the channel.1.
-No sailing in the channel, craft should only cross at right angles when it is safe to do so.2.
-Maintain a listening watch on channel VHF 12 and avoid unnecessary communication.
+General – All craft shall operate under power when within areas 2 and 3, but may additionally raise their sails outside the channel but not in the channel.
+1. No sailing in the channel, craft should only cross at right angles when it is safe to do so.
+2. Maintain a listening watch on channel VHF 12 and avoid unnecessary communication.

 Collision Avoiding Check List